- Our Firm

 Asbestos was used throughout all kinds of product lines and industries in construction and home products.
 It has been found to cause mesothelioma, pleural plaques, diffuse pleural thickening, asbestos warts, malignant lung cancer, and asbestosis after long-term exposure to it.
 Certain products and environments around today are still at risk of containing asbestos including popcorn ceilings, old homes, old insulation, and old plaster.
 Given how dangerous asbestos is and the many years of studies and trials proving long-term exposure and medical issues are related, be sure to call our firm right away to discuss your possible case.

-Not only are construction workers constantly in situations where traumatic injuries to the neck and chest are possible, they also work in environments with elevated amounts of sawdust, dust, dirty air, pollutants, powders and other irritants.
-Two examples of this are the people who work at the table saw or with the chainsaw all day constantly breathing in sawdust, splinters and other particulates.
+Not only are construction workers constantly in situations where traumatic injuries to the neck and chest are possible, but they also work in environments with elevated amounts of sawdust, dust, dirty air, pollutants, powders, and other irritants.
+Two examples of this are the people who work at the table saw or with the chainsaw all day constantly breathing in sawdust, splinters, and other particulates.

 Even though lung injuries and lung disease are still possible with all of the right gear on, it is important to wear all the suggested safety gear and masks.
 This includes gas masks, hard hats, nose and mouth masks, goggles, face masks, and more.
 It is also important to be aware of and use all the safety devices on the heavy machinery, equipment, sanders, tools, and saws.